Scotchester/jellybeans/_posts/2017-04-06-jolly-rancher-wild-berry.md

 ## Conclusion

-The Wild Berry variety of Jolly Rancher Jelly Beans manages to eke out 2 more total beans than the Original Flavors.
+The Wild Berry variety of Jolly Rancher Jelly Beans manages to eke out two more total beans than the Original Flavors.
-While not numerically one of the highest scoring beans on this site, they're definitely in the 2nd tier, and that big Jolly Rancher flavor will keep at least one variety of them on my shopping list every year.
+While not numerically one of the highest scoring beans on this site, they're definitely in the second tier, and that big Jolly Rancher flavor will keep at least one variety of them on my shopping list every year.

 Category         | Score